ezekeal/kingkiller/characters.md

-## In Tarbean
+## Tarbean

+---

 ### Seth and Jake

-picked up Kvothe on his way to town after surviving in the woods
+* picked up Kvothe on his way to town after surviving in the woods

 ### Pike and his gang

-beat up Kvothe when he first arrives in tarbeanone boy is oddly religious
+* beat up Kvothe when he first arrives in tarbeanone boy is oddly religious

 ### Diken

-a fence in Tarbean
+* a fence in Tarbean

 ### Trapis

-fed and housed sick orphans
+* fed and housed sick orphans

 ### **Tanee**

-Moaning boy
+* Moaning boy

 ### Jaspin

-had gone fever-mad
+* had gone fever-mad

 ### Loni

-a boy who knocked his head against the wall
+* a boy who knocked his head against the wall

 ## Gerrek

-The man in the Encanis mask who finds Kvothe in the snow
+* The man in the Encanis mask who finds Kvothe in the snow

-He and his friend seemed to be on the run from an incident that wasn't their fault
+* He and his friend seemed to be on the run from an incident that wasn't their fault

 ## Historical

+---

 ### Duke of Gibea

-He and his men abducted and tortured people for 20 years until the church put an end to it
+* He and his men abducted and tortured people for 20 years until the church put an end to it